Recommended Walking Routes around The Trossachs

 Walks in the Trossachs and Loch Lomond are in abundance.
 Forest covered slopes, dramatic mountains and hills, waterfalls and miles of unspoilt countryside is what this area is renowed for.
 The Highland Boundary Fault is the reason for all the hills and the landscape.
 It is a geological fault separating 2 physiographic regions: The Lowlands and Highlands of Scotland.
 520 to 400 million years ago, the Highland Boundary Fault was formed as a result of a plate tectonic collision.

-There are many downloadable booklets and maps available on the Maps and Trails page which you can print and use as guides before planning a route.
+There are lots of downloadable booklets and maps available on the Maps and Trails page which you can print and use as guides before planning a route.
 Before you set off on your walk or cycle you should be aware of the Scottish Outdoor Access Code and ensure that you act responsibly and abide by the conditions in the code.
 The code can be read in full on the SOAC website or you can download a summary of the code in this leaflet.

 Long Distance Walks